 In addition to their direct mail order business Ellisdons wholesaled their stock to chain shops, independent toy shops and department stores.
 Their biggest customer in this field was almost certainly Woolworths (the UK, not the US, chain).
 With over 1000 shops children had access to magic tricks and jokes even if their town had no dedicated magic shop.
 The packaging followed this market and Ellisdons produced a huge range suitable for display on simple self service racks.
 I've mocked one of these up to display some of my Ellisdons items.

 In addition to individual items Ellisdons also put together magic sets for shops.
 Much like Davenports had done with their Maskelyne's Mysteries sets discussed here, Ellisdons allowed Gamages and other shops to badge their sets.
 Below is a Gamagic set made by Ellisdons for Gamages.

 Ellisdons also made their own magic sets for sale by mail order and in toy shops.
-Below is an example from the 1960s or 1970s.
+Here is an example from the 1940s or 1950s.

 I'd briefly like to look at two items that sold like hotcakes for Ellisdons for many years.
 Both were perfect for Ellisdons' style of advertising and probably over promise on what they can deliver.
 Here's Ellisdons' "Vamping Chart".